 Whoever said that you have to go out to have a memorable and meaningful Valentine’s Day dinner?
 Whilst the restaurants are capitalising on the hallmark hustle, why not celebrate in your own dining room?
 Set up some mood lighting and a good song list.
-Nothing says I love you more than some home cooked favourites.
+Nothing says I love you more than some home-cooked favourites.

 9. Create your own Cards and Gifts

 Why spend more on impersonal and expensive cards when you can make a more meaningful creation yourself for less?
-Pinterest is fantastic for finding easy step by step card and gift ideas.
-Or if you want to keep it even more simple, follow the Guardian’s guide to making cards out of newspapers or magazines for a love note that is totally free.
+Pinterest is fantastic for finding an easy step by step card and gift ideas.
+Or if you want to keep it even more simple, follow the Guardian's guide to making cards out of newspapers or magazines for a love note that is totally free.

 10. Create Memories to last a lifetime

-If you’re not into the roses, and a home cooked dinner is making you nervous at the thought – how about putting your sentimental cap on and making a movie of memories.
-Sift through your phone to find the clips and snaps that mean the most and upload them into a movie making app such as Animoto.
+If you're not into the roses, and a home-cooked dinner is making you nervous at the thought - how about putting your sentimental cap on and making a movie of memories.
+Sift through your phone to find the clips and snaps that mean the most and upload them into a movie-making app such as Animoto.
 Set the scene and play the movie to your partner as a surprise!

 Spending on Valentines Day or any other milestone occasion in the year can pull on those purse strings a bit to tightly.
 Try to keep to your budget.
 If you are in need of an emergency loan however, apply with Moneyboat.co.uk.
 We are here when you need us to tide you over the stormy patch.

 We do all we can to bring you interesting, practical and valuable information.
 However, please understand the following: